NataliaSozontova/group_project/README.md

 - To contact for help click on the navigation button that says contact.
 - To look for famouse place click on the famouse place navigation button.
 - To look for gallry of different places in dubai click on the gallery navigation button.
+- To check the current weather of the city and 5 day forecast weather just enter the city name you are looking for and hit search button.
 ### Technologies Used

 - HTML